Eslorex/GPU-MKV-to-MP4-Converter/README.md

-# FFmpeg Video Converter with GPU
+# FFmpeg Local Video Converter with GPU

 This is a GUI application for converting MKV video files to MP4 format using FFmpeg.
 The application detects your GPU (NVIDIA or AMD) and uses the appropriate hardware-accelerated encoder to speed up the conversion process.
+This program might give false positive by Windows Defender, most likely because of GPU libraries, feel free to check the source code.

 ## Features